 Frequently Asked Questions

-Q4.
-What's the difference between PFL and disability insurance (SDI)?
 PFL pays you while you care for a seriously ill family member.
 SDI pays you while you are personally unable to work.
-Both are administered by EDD; both pay up to $1,765/week in 2026.
+Both are administered by EDD, and PFL pays up to $1,765 per week in 2026.

-Q7.
-What if I'm caring for someone in another state from California?
-Call the Eldercare Locator at 1-800-677-1116, the federal information line for any state.
-The Eldercare Locator routes to the AAA serving the loved one's ZIP code.
+Call the Eldercare Locator at 1-800-677-1116, the federal line for any state.
+It routes to the Area Agency on Aging serving your loved one's ZIP code.

-Q10.
-Where can I get caregiver training (skills like safe transferring, dementia communication)?
-CalGrows (calgrows.org) offers free training with up to a $6,000 stipend for direct-care workers.
-Family Caregiver Alliance (caregiver.org) offers free online courses for unpaid family caregivers.
-Each CRC offers in-person caregiver education.
+CalGrows offers free training, with a stipend, for direct-care workers.
+Family Caregiver Alliance offers free online courses for unpaid family caregivers, and each CRC offers in-person education.

 The Bottom Line

-If you remember nothing else from this guide, remember these six things:
+If you remember nothing else, remember these things:

-1. Save 1-800-510-2020 in your contacts.
-California Department of Aging, the single statewide front door.
-It routes to your AAA.
-Your AAA routes to your CRC.
-Your CRC schedules respite, counseling, and care planning.
+1. Save 1-800-510-2020.
+The California Department of Aging is the statewide front door.
+It routes to your AAA, which routes to your CRC, which schedules respite, counseling, and care planning.

 2. 988, 211, and 1-833-401-0832 are the three crisis numbers.
 988 for mental health, 211 for universal need, 1-833-401-0832 for elder abuse.
 Print them.

-3. The 11 California Caregiver Resource Centers are the most under-used caregiver resource in the country.
-Free family consultation, free respite vouchers, free counseling, and most California families have never heard of them.
+3. The 11 Caregiver Resource Centers are the most under-used caregiver resource in the country.
+Free consultation, respite, and counseling, and most families have never heard of them.

-California has built one of the deepest caregiver-support infrastructures in the country, anchored in 42-year-old statute (Mello-Granlund Older Californians Act, 1984) and refreshed by the Master Plan for Aging Family Caregiver Strategy (August 2024).
+California has built one of the deepest caregiver-support systems in the country.
+Its biggest weakness is not capacity but discoverability: most caregivers never learn that two-thirds of these resources exist.
 Used well, it means no California caregiver should ever feel like they have nowhere to turn.

 # Resource Phone